jhhuangchloe/DiffusionPDE/README.md

 ## Additional Guidance

 Please note that guidance weights could significantly influence the results.
 Weights may change depending on the count of observation points.
 A significant weight can swiftly decrease the error, but an excessively large weight might cause oversaturation and artifacts.
-Typically, the weights for forward observation loss terms range from 0.1 to 10 before averaging the number of observation points.
+Typically, the weights for forward observation loss terms range from 0.1 to 10 before the loss terms take the average.
 The weights of various loss terms associated with the same PDE are affected by the scaling of these loss terms.
 Also, the diffusion model may be stochastic with different seeds, as demonstrated in Appendix K.

 ## License